 A column dedicated to I(ovi) O(ptimo) M(aximo), i.e. Jupiter is a monument which is typical of Roman Germany.
 The god is very often portrayed as a knight in the act of killing an enemy (see examples in the introductory page).
-In this column Jupiter sits on his throne, in line with the traditional iconography.
+In this column Jupiter sits on his throne, in line with the traditional Greek iconography.
 Also Mercury in the relief on the shaft and Minerva in an altar are portrayed in a traditional manner.
 The decoration of the column resembles tiles and it can be noticed also in other monuments of the region, e.g. Igeler Saule.
 Jupiter was also worshipped as Dolichenus, a variant of eastern origin.
 The image used as background for this page shows a relief portraying this god.
-Evidence of his worship can be seen also at the Museum of Frankfurt.
+Evidence of his worship can be seen also at Frankfurt and Carnuntum in Austria.

 This stela was found in the neighbourhood of Weisenau; because the inscription is lost and the man holds a flower it is called the "Gardener of Weisenau".
 The couple is not portrayed in the typical posture of Roman couples, i.e. while re-enacting their wedding ceremony; to our modern eyes it rather seems a XIXth century family portrait.
-The couple clearly is not of Roman origin; the necklace brings to mind those which were found in Britain (Ashwell Hoard - it opens in another window) in 2002; the man wears a hood (cucullus in Latin) which was typical of the Gauls.
+The couple clearly is not of Roman origin; the necklace brings to mind those which were found in Britain near St. Albans (Ashwell Hoard) in 2002; the man wears a hood (cucullus in Latin) which was typical of the Gauls.
 The stela is indicative of the existence of a wealthy layer of society which was not linked to the military (and of a good local sculptor).

 A small triumphal arch was erected during that period by Victor Dativius, decurio (magistrate) of Nida.
 Its fragments were found in 1891 and from the inscription we know that it was dedicated to Jupiter and to D(omus) D(ivinae), i.e. the imperial family.
 The arch was decorated with reliefs showing Jupiter and Juno, the Zodiac signs and scenes of sacrifices and farming activities.
 Its stones survived because they were used to build a new city wall in the mid of the IVth century.

 In 1981 excavations led to finding six wrecks in what must have been the river harbour of Mogontiacum.
-They appear to have been warships and to have been made towards the end of the IIIrd century when the Alamans took full control of the right bank of the River Rhine.
+They appear to have been warships and to have been made towards the end of the IIIrd century when the Alemanni took full control of the right bank of the River Rhine.
 A passage of Historia Augusta reports that in 280 the Roman galleys on the Rhine were burned by the Germans.
-In 298 Constantius Chlorus used the fleet to drive the Alamans out of a river island and other accounts report that also Julian and Valentinian I made use of ships to patrol the river and prevent its crossing.
-Eventually in the winter of 406/407 the river froze and Vandals, Suebi and Alans were able to invade Roman Germany and eventually Gaul, Hispania and Africa.
+In 298 Constantius Chlorus used the fleet (Classis Germanica) to drive the Alemanni out of a river island and other accounts report that also Julian and Valentinian I made use of ships to patrol the river and prevent its crossing.
+Eventually in the winter of 406/407, during the reign of Honorius the river froze and Vandals, Suebi and Alans were able to invade Roman Germany and eventually Gaul, Hispania and Africa.
 In particular the Vandals captured and sacked Mainz.
 In 411 the Burgundians settled at Mainz, which later on was occupied by the Franks.
 Its strategic position on the River Rhine ensured its survival.